 If you are a tax professional that wants to advance your career, it can be difficult to choose from the alphabet soup of certifications available.
 Two popular choices are the CPA and EA, but which one is better?

-Both are great certifications that will help you get promoted, earn a higher salary, and guide your career, but which one should you get?
+Both are great accounting certifications that will help you get promoted, earn a higher salary, and guide your career in tax preparation, but which one should you get?

 Let’s compare each one and see which is right for you!

-An EA is authorized by the U.S. Department of the Treasury to represent taxpayers before the IRS for audits, collections, and appeals, according to the National Association of Enrolled Agents (NAEA).
+An Enrolled agent is authorized by the U.S. Department of the Treasury to represent taxpayers before the IRS for audits, collections, and appeals, according to the National Association of Enrolled Agents (NAEA).

 Enrolled agents are the only taxpayer representatives who receive their unlimited right to practice from the federal government (CPAs and attorneys are licensed by the states).
 This means if a company or an individual needs to file in more than one state and eventually needs representation before that state in an audit or resolution case, an EA can do both.